phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 You now have a copy of Icepack from your personal fork on a new branch in your CICE sandbox.
 You can develop, test, commit, and push Icepack changes.
 You can also test CICE in this sandbox.
 Eventually, you can create an Icepack Pull Request.
 In this mode of development, you will probably not be committing any changes to the CICE repository nor should you worry about anything related to the submodule in CICE.
 You are just developing Icepack within a CICE sandbox.

-## Develop CICE and Icepack concurrently
+## Develop CICE and Icepack Concurrently

 There are a number of different ways to handle development of Icepack and CICE concurrently.
 What we strongly recommend is that you checkout CICE and Icepack from your fork and develop each within a single sandbox but as independent repositories.
 Eventually, you'll do a PR for Icepack.
 Once that is accepted, you can [update the submodule in CICE](https://github.com/CICE-Consortium/About-Us/wiki/Git-Workflow-Guidance/#Update-Icepack-in-CICE) and create a CICE PR.
 The basic steps are